 Now to make a simple seafood stock.
 Pour liquid from a can of cooked oysters into 2 cups of water (discard cooked oysters.)
 Okay to use small can of clam juice, or a cup of stock from boiled shrimp shells.
 Set aside 1/2 cup of stock for later.

 Bring to a boil, then reduce heat to a low simmer.
 Add 2 whole bay leaves.
 You can shake in a few shots of your favorite hot sauce - optional.
-Cook uncovered for 20-30 minutes at low heat.
+Cook uncovered for 10 more minutes at low heat.